Skip to main content

 Bacterial RNA Polymerase

 Bacterial RNA polymerase is the enzyme responsible for synthesizing RNA from a DNA template in prokaryotes.
-Unlike eukaryotic cells, bacteria have a single type of RNA polymerase that can transcribe all types of RNA, primarily producing mRNA for protein-coding genes, which is vital for cellular function and response.
+Unlike eukaryotic cells, bacteria have a single type of RNA polymerase that can transcribe all types of RNA, primarily producing mRNA for protein-coding genes, which is essential for cellular function and response to environmental changes.

 Recommended video: